 Here also lies the quest.
 After all, making sure a responsive email HTML design is put into effect can be a drag.
 Isn’t it?
 You need to pay attention to building and implementing responsive emails which isn’t a piece of cake.
 There is no standard in the way email clients render HTML.
-It takes practice, a lot of hit-and-miss chances, and the right kind of tools and tactics on board.
+It takes practice, a lot of hit-and-miss chances, and the right kind of tools to make developing emails productive.
 No matter how striking and gorgeous your emails are, you have to make certain they render appropriately in the inbox of your reader.
 This is why when the MJML framework came into effect, it took everyone by surprise.
 Ever heard about the MJML framework?

 For those of you who are unaware of what is MJML framework, MJML is a markup language created internally by Mailjet, a company specializing in email marketing tools.
 It is a wonderfully useful resource, particularly in feature development.

 Owing to its solid documentation and extendability, the framework makes it incredibly easy to utilize the library to generate superior quality email HTML output from an email builder.

 Is an MJML Download Worth it?

 You may be wondering despite what is said about this framework, is an MJML download worth it?